podobu/wifimenu/README.md

 - NetworkManager
 - wofi
 - It uses Nerd Fonts characters.
-[Download a font](https://www.nerdfonts.com/) or change the characters.
+[Download a font](https://www.nerdfonts.com/) or change the characters